weiweihook/decap_opt/README.md

 	- **Third Layer**: fully connected layer
 	- **Value  Network (critic)**:  one fully connected layer
 	- **Policy Network (actor)**:  one fully connected layer

+## Source Code
+###Impedance Optimzation
+'src/impedance' directory contains the codes for impedance optimization.

+###Generate I/O Currents
+ 'src/gen_IOcurrents/gen_current.py' is used to generate varying levels of correlation, which represent different severities of simultaneous switching noise (SSN) in the 2.5D decap optimization.

+###VVI Optimzation:
+'src/vvi' directory contains the implementation of the VVI optimization algorithms, with two different versions of the approach.
+- **vvi_v1**: only considers the VVI information as the state
+- **vvi_v2**: uses a more comprehensive state representation, taking into account: Interposer Space, Chiplet Space, MIM Distribution, and MOS Distribution